+Combined local and global functionalities

+Although Web Server Director for Distributed Sites is a global solution, it contains all the functionalities of the Web Server Director-Pro and acts as a local traffic management solution for the server farm situated at the site within the network where the Web Server Director for Distributed Sites unit is located.
+Each Web Server Director for Distributed Sites can simultaneously manage both its local server farms and the multiple groups of server farms distributed throughout the network, redirecting traffic requests to the most available site and the most available server within the server farm at that site.

+Dynamic traffic redirection

-- Combined local and global Although Web Server Director for Distributed Sites is a global solution, it contains all the functionalities of the Web Server Director-Pro and acts as a local traffic management solution for the server farm situated at the site within the network where the Web Server Director for Distributed Sites unit is located.
-Each Web Server Director for Distributed Sites can simultaneously manage both its local server farms and the multiple groups of server farms distributed throughout the network, redirecting traffic requests to the most available site and the most available server within the server farm at that site. - Dynamic traffic RedirectionTraffic is dynamically redirected among each location and server farm based on the real time determination of traffic volumes and the relative capacity, power and number of servers in each farm.
-In addition, distribution and capacity thresholds can be userdefined to control redirection activity. - Interoperability with Web Server Director family Web Server Director for Network Proximity units at different sites throughout a global network.
-Web Server Director for Distributed Sites or Web Server Director for Network Proximity units are deployed at the primary locations that initially receive the end-user requests due to their global functionalities.
-Traffic is redirected by the Web Server Director for Distributed Sites either locally, if the local server farm has the greatest availability, or alternatively to remote locations serviced by other Web Server Director units with greater availability, where the traffic is then distributed locally among the servers in the server farm. - Multiple traffic Redirection methodsWeb Server Director for Distributed Sites supports all IP protocols and redirects traffic using multiple redirection methods, including our patent pending Triangulation method which transparently allows an end-user to receive data from the optimal site in a global network while maintaining that end-user's communication path with the original site. - Multi-levelWeb Server Director for Distributed Sites enables redundancy in multiple layers of the network, among sites, other Web Server Director units and individual servers.
+Traffic is dynamically redirected among each location and server farm based on the real time determination of traffic volumes and the relative capacity, power and number of servers in each farm.
+In addition, distribution and capacity thresholds can be user-defined to control redirection activity.

+Interoperability with Web Server Director family

+Web Server Director for Distributed Sites can be deployed in conjunction with other Web Server Director-Pro and Web Server Director for Network Proximity units at different sites throughout a global network.
+Web Server Director for Distributed Sites or Web Server Director for Network Proximity units are deployed at the primary locations which initially receive the end-user requests due to their global functionalities.
+Traffic is redirected by the Web Server Director for Distributed Sites either locally, if the local server farm has the greatest availability, or alternatively to remote locations serviced by other Web Server Director units with greater availability, where the traffic is then distributed locally among the servers in the server farm.

+Multiple traffic redirection methods

+Web Server Director for Distributed Sites supports all IP protocols and redirects traffic using multiple redirection methods, including our patent pending Triangulation method which transparently allows an end-user to receive data from the optimal site in a global network while maintaining that end-user's communication path with the original site.

+Multi-level redundancy

+Web Server Director for Distributed Sites enables redundancy in multiple layers of the network, among sites, other Web Server Director units and individual servers.

+A typical configuration of Web Server Director for Distributed Sites within a global network with multiple sites is shown below:

+Web Server Director for Distributed Sites

-Web Server Director for Network Proximity.
+Web Server Director for Network Proximity

 Our Web Server Director for Network Proximity offers a global traffic management solution designed to identify the most appropriate site according to both site availability and network proximity of the site to the end-user.
 Network proximity, as opposed to physical geographic proximity, is measured by time delay, or latency, between an end-user request and site response, and network distance traveled, determined by the number of router connections, or hops, from the site to the end-user.
-Building on the Web Server Director for Distributed Sites global redirection functionality, Web Server Director for Network Proximity enhances end-user quality of service and response time by identifying the site that both has the greatest availability in terms of server capacity and response time and is the closest available site to the end-user in terms of network proximity.
+Building on the Web Server Director for Distributed Sites global redirection functionality, Web Server Director for Network Proximity enhances end-user quality of service and response time by identifying the site which both has the greatest availability in terms of server capacity and response time and is the closest available site to the end-user in terms of network proximity.